lbryio/spec/index.md

 #### Supports

-A _support_ is an additional transaction type that lends its _amount_ to an existing claim.
+A _support_ is a stake that lends its _amount_ to an existing claim.

-A support contains only a `claimID` and an `amount`, no other properties.
+Supports have one extra property on top of the basic stake properties: a `claim_id`.
+This is the ID of the claim that the support is bolstering.

 Supports function analogously to claims in terms of [Claim Operations](#claim-operations) and [Claim Statuses](#claim-statuses), with the exception that they cannot be updated or themselves supported.

 #### Claimtrie